safecrossroads/safecrossroads.net/_posts/2016-05-31-episode-32-david-irvine-speaks.md

 #### Music

-Music for this episode: *Arrival*, and "Magic Words" are original pieces composed and performed by Nicholas Koteskey of Two Faced Heroes
+Music for this episode: *Arrival*, and *Magic Words* are original pieces composed and performed by Nicholas Koteskey of Two Faced Heroes

 #### Links